wolfSSL/wolfssh/README.md

 directive, preserving the old behavior as a migration path.

-Without FPKI, a client certificate is bound to the requested account by a case-insensitive subject CN match only; keep the trusted CA set narrow.
+Without FPKI, a client certificate is bound to the requested account by a case-insensitive subject CN match only, after the RFC 6187 key usage check described under CERTIFICATE SUPPORT; keep the trusted CA set narrow.
 Note also that the config parser requires whitespace between an option name and its value; the OpenSSH `Keyword=value` form is rejected.